Chloe Chong

-Chloe Chong (born 27 March 2007) is a British and Canadian racing driver who competes in F1 Academy for Rodin Motorsport with support from Charlotte Tilbury.
+Chloe Chong (born 27 March 2007) is a British and Canadian racing driver competing in the Nürburgring Langstrecken-Serie for Giti Tire Motorsport by WS Racing, alongside fellow female racing drivers Janina Schall and Fabienne Wohlwend.

-Prior to the 2025 season, Chong competed in the F4 British Championship.
-She was the youngest driver to compete in F1 Academy in the inaugural 2023 season, with Prema Racing.
+Chong was the youngest driver to compete in F1 Academy in the inaugural 2023 season with Prema Racing.
+She returned in 2025 with Rodin Motorsport and support from Charlotte Tilbury.
+Chong also competed in the Indian Racing League and F4 British Championship.

 Career

 Karting

 Chong's karting experience started in 2013 at Buckmore Park Kart Circuit.
 She debuted internationally in the Rotax Max Euro Trophy and in the IAME Ladies Cup in France in 2021.
 In 2022, Chong was a finalist for the FIA Girls on Track - Rising Stars program, an FIA–sanctioned female talent detection program.
 The assessment included two days of testing in a Formula 4 car.